jordyn-young/jordyn-young.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My name is Jordyn Young and I am a PhD student in [Information Science](https://drexel.edu/cci/academics/information-science-department/) at Drexel University.
-I am advised by [Dr. Andrea Forte](http://andreaforte.net/) in the Social Computing Research Group.
+My name is Jordyn Young and I am a PhD student at the [University of Michigan's School of Information](https://www.si.umich.edu/).
+I am co-advised by [Dr. Andrea Forte](http://andreaforte.net/) and [Dr. Nicole Ellison](https://www.si.umich.edu/people/nicole-ellison).
 Prior to graduate school, I completed my Bachelor’s degree in Psychology at the [University of Pennsylvania](https://psychology.sas.upenn.edu/) where I worked with [Dr. Melissa Hunt](https://www.melissahunt.net/).
 My research examines the impact of our increasingly digital lives.
 I'm particularly interested in human-computer interaction, social computing, and computational social science.

 Want to chat or explore opportunities to collaborate?
 Feel free to contact me!